-We saw the rye, and took photographs.
-The Professor examined the work carefully and found it good.
+He turned and started walking with long strides.
+We trailed him.
+We saw the rye and took photographs.
+The professor examined the work carefully and found it good.
 He expressed himself as amazed and gratified at the success of the Hutzlers with some experimental hand-crosses, and at the precision of their records as to every plant in their big head-row Rosen rye breeding plat.
 "We try to farm right," said George Hutzler.
 From then on, things began to go better.
 He went on:

-"Some others here on the Island have done all right too.
-My

-brother-in-law, Irvin Beck, beat us for International sweepstakes one year.
+"Some others here on the island have done all right too.
+My brotherin-law, Irvin Beck, beat us for International sweepstakes one year.
 And Mrs. Johnson, down by the shore, grows the best red kidney seed beans in the state.
 There is some talk now about our all taking a new sweet clover the college has, and keeping it pure.
-We have to do things all together here plant the same things and ship together at the same time.
+We have to do things all together at the same time.
 We all let our cattle run in the woods and then have a round-up, with rifles.
 It costs too much money to charter a boat by yourself."